 Social and Emotional Skills

-We believe in teaching children not only about core academic subjects, but also about how to build interpersonal skills and be good citizens.
-This is achieved through guided practice in self-awareness, emotional awareness, emotional regulation, respect for self and others, self-control, cooperation and team building.
+Our unique private school curriculum believes in teaching children not only about core academic subjects, but also about how to build interpersonal skills and be good citizens.
+This is achieved through guided practice in self-awareness, emotional awareness, emotional regulation, respect for self and others, self-control, cooperation, and team building.
 Social skills come from not only understanding what to do with others, but also through awareness of why we do things and what their effect is on others and ourselves.

-Through exercise and play, your child will develop gross motor skills and proficiencies.
-They’ll build their hand-eye coordination through various sports and games, as well as develop their balance, stability, coordination and body awareness through yoga and dance.
+Through exercise and play, your child develops the gross motor skills and proficiencies crucial to their physical early education.
+They build their hand-eye coordination through various sports and games, as well as develop their balance, stability, coordination, and body awareness through yoga and dance.
 Outdoor time on our nature-inspired playground is an integral part of our daily schedule.

-Your child will explore art as a process.
-They’ll develop their artistic expression using various mediums including paint, collage, crayons, pencils and textiles.
-They also will learn about basic elements of art including shapes, lines, textures and styles, with study of various famous artists to support these concepts.
+In our private pre-k program, your child explores art as a process.
+They develop their artistic expression using various mediums, including paint, collage, crayons, pencils, and textiles.
+They also learn about basic elements of art, including shapes, lines, textures, and styles, with study of various famous artists to support these concepts.

-Living Montessori children learn that music is not only fun to sing, but that it also makes use of various structural components including tempo, rhythm, dynamics, echo and pitch.
+Living Montessori children learn that singing is fun, but also that music makes use of various structural components, including tempo, rhythm, dynamics, echo, and pitch.
 Choreographing songs with movements refines children’s fine and gross motor skills while also supporting memorization and group participation.
-These skills are all demonstrated each year at our annual Winter Performance.
+These skills are demonstrated each year at our annual performances.